kacpertopol/wallCal/README.md

 Configuration options are available in `CONFIGURATION` sections of each script.

-CAREFULL: the first thing you might want to change is the `FONT` in `wallPipe`.
+CAREFUL: the first thing you might want to change is the `FONT` in `wallPipe`.
-By default it is `"DejaVu-Sans-Mono"` because it has box dwaring characters.
+By default it is `"DejaVu-Sans-Mono"` because it has box drawing characters.
-The font should be monospaced.
+The font should be mono spaced.
 To list all fonts available run:

 ```